brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 * The SWCLK pin is always driven by the source.
 This provides the serial data clock for the target board in the same way what the SCL pin works on an I2C interface.
 It doesn't matter too much what frequency this clock is driven at, so long as it falls within the allowable range of the SWD protocol and/or your cables.
-The RP2040 suggests a *maximum* clock rate of 24 MHz.
+The RP2040 datasheet suggests a *maximum* clock rate of 24 MHz.
 I am using something much slower, around 500 kHz.
 Importantly, there is no requirement that the clock rate is even constant.
 I've traced the pins on commercial SWD probes and seen all kinds of pauses floating through the protocol exchanges.
 The important thing is the relationship between the timing on the SWCLK and SWDIO pins - that is critical.
-* The SWDIO pin is driven by the source when sending data to the target and is driven by the target when sending data to the source.
+* The SWDIO pin is driven by the source when sending data to the target and is driven by the target when receiving data into the source.
 Again, very similar to the SDA pin on an I2C interface.

 This is a bi-directional serial interface, so all of the complex exchanges of data on the SWD port boil down to a simple process of sending or receiving a bit.
 Those two processes are explained next.